chiakibeats/CustomMaschineMK3/README.md

     * Drum Rack: Trigger drum pads in Drum Rack device and pad LED colors reflect each pad color and states (mute or solo)
     * Simpler: If Simpler playback mode is "Slicing", You can trigger simpler slices
     * Auto-switching depends on inserted instrument type
+    * Pad LED also reacts to note trigger from clip
 * Additional Features for Keyboard Modes
     * Quick page / octave jump by using group buttons
     * Note repeat